 Many fish hook sharpening files will have one end dipped in a rubber coating to help make holding onto them much easier and more comfortable when you are using it to keep a hook sharp.
 This rubber coating gives you an excellent grip on the hook sharpener even if your hands are wet, which makes it a very important feature to consider if you plan on using your file on the boat.

 You can also find files that have small lanyards or other cords to help make storage of the fishing hook sharpener much easier.
 You can hang the fishing hook sharpening tool from your fishing vest, attach it to your tackle box handle, or hang it from someplace on the boat to keep it handy and secure.
-Having a lanyard or key ring is a small feature, but can be extremely useful when you have it.
+Having a lanyard or key ring is a small feature, but it can be extremely useful when you have it.

 Hook sharpeners can be found in a variety of different grades, including coarse, medium, and fine.
 This term refers to the size of sanding grit on the file and will make a difference in which fish hooks can be sanded using that file.

 For example, a hook sharpener with a coarse grade grit may not be suitable for very small and delicate fly fish hooks.
-A large grit hook sharpener used on these fishing hooks can be too aggressive and may lead to damaging the fishing hooks instead of sharpening hooks.
+A large grit hook sharpener used on these fishing hooks can be too aggressive and may lead to damaging the fishing hooks instead of sharpening them.

 Additionally, an extremely fine grade of grit on a hook sharpener may not do much too large hooks with thicker gauge wire.
 Instead, you will want to get the basic shape, and initial point done with a coarser grade, then move into the fine side of the hook sharpener to polish it up.